WilliamOtieno/Garage_Hub/README.md

 ## Drawbacks/LoopHoles

-- When customer/mechanic edit their profile then he/she must login again because their username/password is updated in db.
+- When customer/mechanic edits their profile then he/she must login again because their username/password is updated in db.

 ## Disclaimer